 I love this website.
 It has everything, and despite that, it is not overwhelming.
-First, you chose what kind of graphic you want, no matter if its a Logo, FB – event, Infographic, Brochure, T-shirt design, etc. Canva will format the design into the usually used size and give you a lot of templates to choose from.
+First, you chose what kind of graphic you want, no matter if its a logo, Facebook – event, info graphic, brochure, shirt design, etc. Canva will format the design into the usually used size and give you a lot of templates to choose from.
 These templates can be edited freely, and editing is a piece of cake.
 This option is small but multi-factional.
 Also, there is little and practical helping mechanism, like lines which show you if your texts are on the same axis or if they are centered.
 You can upload photos, designs or use free ones, with an easy to use search engine.

-But of course, there are some flaws with it.
+But of course, there are also some downsides.
 The simplicity can sometimes stop you from getting the special extra you want, primarily when you use the free version.
-Thinks like transparent backgrounds are not possible with the free version.
+Things like transparent backgrounds are not possible with the free version.
 In addition, there are a lot of templates, graphics, and photos, which you will see after a search, but for which you have to pay additionally.
 There is nothing like a free lunch, I guess.

 But all in all the best free design software for beginners out there.
 And an easy way to make your website look pretty.